Kelly McGonigal

 • Associating with others who have strong willpower habits

-• Recognizing that willpower is not easier in the future, and now is the time to begin practicing
+• Begin now: Willpower is not easier in the future,

 M.J.
 Ryan

 Several years before McGonigal, M.J.
-Ryan wrote simply and compassionately about life’s challenges, including responding to unplanned changes and following through on commitments and plans.
+Ryan wrote about life’s challenges, including responding to unplanned changes and following through on commitments and plans.

-Her books include self-assessments, succinct notes of encouragement and de-stigmatization, and practical suggestions and resources.
+Her books include self-assessments, encouragement, de-stigmatization, suggestions, and resources.

 This Year I Will…: How to Finally Change a Habit, Keep a Resolution, or Make a Dream Come True